-Materials contained in this agenda are proposed topics for discussion And are not to be construed as requisition or official board position Waterias contained in this agenda are proposed topics for discussion And are not to be construed as requiration or official board meeting
+Materials contained in this adenda are proposed to pics for discussion.
+And are not to be construed as regulation or official board position Materials contained in this agenda are proposed topics for discussion.
+And are not to be construed as required for official board in either